 One of the IT trends that we see coming in 2015 is something called “Business-Defined IT”.
 This is essentially a focus for IT on collaborating with internal business entities and providing business services rather than just building and running infrastructure.
 On the surface, this may not seem like a new concept, but the environment it’s being implemented in is very new.
-In this December 10th webinar, Hu Yoshida, CTO of Hitachi Data Systems and StorageSwiss Founder George Crump will discuss four macro trends, mobility, cloud, social, and big data, that comprise this environment and will help drive sustainable business growth in 2015, and beyond.
+In this webinar, Hu Yoshida, CTO of Hitachi Data Systems and StorageSwiss Founder George Crump discuss four macro trends, mobility, cloud, social, and big data, that comprise this environment and will help drive sustainable business growth in 2015, and beyond.

 More than IT as a Service